What is Management? Key Functions and Characteristics.

 Controlling

-Lastly, controlling entails assessing outcomes and verifying alignment with the initial plan.
-Managers analyze real-world results against targets, implementing adjustments when necessary.
-This function upholds quality and keeps the organization on course.
-This helps ensure that goals are being met, resources are being used wisely, and problems are solved before they grow too big.
+Lastly, controlling entails measuring the output and determining whether it matches the initial plan.
+Managers compare actual outcomes with benchmarks and make amends where required.
+This role supports quality and puts the organization on track.
+This helps ensure that goals are being met, resources are being used efficiently, and problems are addressed before they escalate.

 Levels of Management

-Each level plays a unique role in ensuring the business runs smoothly, efficiently, and in line with its goals.
-Let’s explore them one by one.
+These levels serve various purposes in ensuring that the business operates efficiently and in line with its objectives.
+Let's explore them one by one.

 Top-Level Management